Social & Community Impact

 Our Director, John Davidson, is a trustee at Cannongate Youth, a local charity providing support to children and young people in Edinburgh and the Lothians.
 They provide a welcoming space to young people, encouraging, empowering them and building trust.
 John is particularly involved in helping young people into work and homes in Edinburgh.
-In his spare time, John coaches young people (particularly in business), but also football in his son, James’, primary school.
+Our team are also involved in coaching young people (particularly in business), primary and youth sports teams and youth groups and homeless charities.

 SouthSide Property Management are committed to reducing our impact on the environment by continuing to improve our internal processes and operating methods with regular review and team awareness training.
 This is in addition to complying with all relevant legislative requirements and monitoring any regulatory changes to ensure we are constantly aiming to reduce our environmental impact.

 All our team members have a responsibility in their area to ensure that the aims and objectives of this Environmental Policy are implemented.
 We also encourage our customers and suppliers to improve their environmental performance in line with our core values wherever possible.

 - Our aim is to never buy any petrol/diesel vehicles in the future and have not bought any petrol engines since 2016.
 Instead, we invest in electric cars, typically 2 per annum which, will be more sustainable and reduce our impact on the environment.

 - We have several types of electric vehicle in our fleet however, we principally purchase Kia Eniro with a range of 280 miles.